 Broccoli - Heathy skin needs vitamin C and broccoli just so happens to be the best source of it.
 It contains far more than citrus.
 It also contains lutein, which helps to prevent skin oxidative damage and free radicals, which are often the culprits of pre-mature aging.

-Tomatoes - If you like tomatoes, you’re in luck as they contain carotenoids including beta-carotene, lutein and lycopene, which play a crucial role in skin health.
+Tomatoes - If you like tomatoes, you’re in luck as they contain carotenoids including beta-carotene, lutein and lycopene, which play a crucial role in healthy skin.
 Combining tomatoes with a fat, such as olive oil, increases their nutrient bio-availlability.
+And besides, tomatoes and olive oil are kind of amazing!

 Dark chocolate - I know you’re cheering!
 I am.
 Like so many foods on this list, chocolate is rich in antioxidants and also flavanols - which help to protect skin from UV light.
 This is very good news for all the chocolate lovers out there.
 But it has to be as close to pure dark chocolate as possible.
-Conventional chocolate will not have the same effects.
+Conventional chocolate will not have the same effects on giving you the healthy skin you’re after.

 Green tea - Along the same lines as chocolate, green tea acts as a barrier against harmful, carcinogenic UV light.
 The active compound in green tea (EGCG), which is responsible for its antioxidant and anti-cancerous properties.